 Important: Only supervised, paid employment in approved healthcare settings counts toward maintaining active status.
 Private duty home care does not qualify.

-How to Reinstate Your CNA License in Illinois
+How to Reinstate a CNA License in Illinois

 If you have not worked as a CNA for more than 24 consecutive months, your certification will show as Inactive on the HCWR.
 To regain active status, you must complete recertification through Southern Illinois University Carbondale (SIUC).